 Admission and Retention in MUSIC EDUCATION- Master of Arts with Licensure Degree Decision Point 1: Entry to a the Program What?
 Program When?
-Result Successful interview and satisfactory score on Outcome Upon admission Unconditional admission to the the Teacher Licensure Admission Assessment s to the University program, or Admission to the University for graduate Assessed and the MAL Conditional admission to the applicants program. program with a prescribed Demonstration of entry-level competency in 4, 9 remedial plan which when the discipline through successful presentation Statement signed successfully completed will result Decision Point 2: Admission to Advanced S tanding What?
-Program When?
-Result Cumulative GPA of 3.0 or better Outcome End of the 3rd Unconditional admission to Discipline GPA of 3.0 or better s semester after Advanced Standing, or Education GPA of 3.0 or better Assessed admission as a Conditional admission to Minimum average score of 2.0 on Candidate music education Advanced Standing with a Disposition Assessment Inventory 1, 2, 3, 4, major. prescribed remedial plan which Minimum average score of 2.0 on the 5, 6, 7, 8, when successfully completed will ePortfolio 9 result in unconditional admission, Decision Point 3: Admission to Student Tea ching • What?
+Result Successful interview and satisfactory score on Upon admission Unconditional admission to the the Teacher Licensure Admission Assessment to the University program, or Admission to the University for graduate Assessed and the MAL Conditional admission to the applicants program. program with a prescribed Demonstration of entry-level competency in 4, 9 remedial plan which when the discipline through successful presentation , Statement signed successfully completed will result Decision Point 2: Admission to Advanced S tanding .
+What?
 When?
-Result Cumulative GPA of 3.0 or better Outcome One semester Unconditional admission to Discipline GPA of 3.0 or better s prior to student Student Teaching, or Education GPA of 3.0 or better Assessed teaching.
-Conditional admission to Student Minimum average score of 3.0 on the Teaching with a prescribed ePortfolio 1, 2, 3, 4, remedial plan which when Pass TB test; present documentation of 5,6, 7, 8, successfully completed will result hepatitis B vaccination 9, 10 in unconditional admission, or Pass criminal background checks (BCI & FBI) Denial of admission to Student Minimum average score of 2.5 on Candidate Teaching.
-Disposition Assessment Inventory Successful completion: Student Teaching Interview Decision Point 4: Retention During the Stud lent Teach ning Semester What?
-Program When?
-Result Minimum average score of 2.75 on each mid- Outcome Continued unconditional semester CWRU Student Teaching s Mid-term student admission in the program, or Assessment by Cooperating Teacher and Assessed teaching Conditional continuation with University Supervisor semester intervention steps and a Minimum average mid-semester score of 2.75 1, 2, 3, 4, prescribed remedial plan which, on 5,6, 7, 8, when successfully completed, will DAI 9, 10 result in successful completion of Self-reflection Essay the student teaching, or Decision Point 5: Recommendation for Initial Licensure
+Result Cumulative GPA of 3.0 or better - End of the 3rd Unconditional admission to Discipline GPA of 3.0 or better s semester after Advanced Standing, or Education GPA of 3.0 or better Assessed admission as a Conditional admission to Minimum average score of 2.0 on Candidate music education Advanced Standing with a Disposition Assessment Inventory 1, 2, 3, 4, major. prescribed remedial plan which Minimum average score of 2.0 on the 5, 6, 7, 8, - when successfully completed will ePortfolio 9 result in unconditional admission, Decision Point 3: Admission to Student Tea ching I 1 What?
+When?
+Result Cumulative GPA of 3.0 or better • One semester Unconditional admission to Discipline GPA of 3.0 or better s prior to student Student Teaching, or Education GPA of 3.0 or better Assessed teaching.
+Conditional admission to Student Minimum average score of 3.0 on the Ū Teaching with a prescribed ePortfolio 1, 2, 3, 4, remedial plan which when Pass TB test; present documentation of 5,6, 7, 8, successfully completed will result hepatitis B vaccination 9, 10 in unconditional admission, or Pass criminal background checks (BCI & FBI) Denial of admission to Student Minimum average score of 2.5 on Candidate Teaching.
+Disposition Assessment Inventory Successful completion: Student Teaching Interview Decision Point 4: Retention During the Student Teaching Semester What?
+U U When?
+Result Minimum average score of 2.75 on each mid- Outcome Continued unconditional semester CWRU Student Teaching s admission in the program, or Assessment by Cooperating Teacher and Assessed teaching Conditional continuation with University Supervisor semester intervention steps and a Minimum average mid-semester score of 2.75 prescribed remedial plan which, on 5,6, 7, 8, when successfully completed, will DAI 9, 10 result in successful completion of Self-reflection Essay the student teaching, or Decision Point 5: Recommendation for Initia al Licensu ire